Orbital Migration of Interacting Stellar Mass Black Holes in Disks around Supermassive Black Holes

+Future work that includes the relevant gas physics should evolve sBHBs to much smaller merger boundaries of 0.1 to 0.01~$R_{\rm{mH}}$ to further probe the poorly understood evolution of sBHBs in a gas disk.
+We do not do so here for simplicity's sake, since whether a sBHB in a gaseous accretion disk will be able to merge is still an open question.
+For example, recent work by \cite{moody} found that the circumbinary disk around BHBs can actually exert a net positive torque on the BHB, causing its semi-major axis to increase.
+The properties of the sBHBs formed in our simulations should serve as useful, physically motivated inputs for future hydrodynamic simulations of BHB evolution in gas disks.

 Our model is efficient at building up massive sBHBs on timescales far shorter than the lifetime of the AGN disks that host them.
 We argue that these sBHBs are likely to merge, producing gravitational wave events such as those observed by LIGO.
 However, future work using hydrodynamic simulations is needed to better describe the interactions between the gas disk and the sBHs, in particular examining the binary hardening timescale due to gas torques.
 More work is also needed to model the evolution of the sBH population as additional compact objects either drift inward or have their orbital inclination ground down into the inner region of the disk where they may be able to break resonances and form additional sBHBs and more massive sBHs.